MsWendyKH/HN/README.md

-# HealthNotes Project by Cassandra and Wendy
+# HealthNotes Project by Cassandra, Manny, and Wendy

 This is Health Notes, a collaborative archive of medical notation by and for health care professionals.